Mohamed-Elwakdy/Elwakdy-TripData/README.md

 ```

-### The range of the total number of 5 maximum pickup longitude and latitude points, in case, I worked on two differentbounding boxes:
+### The total number of 5 maximum pickup longitude and latitude points, in case, I worked on two different bounding boxes:

 ### 1- Inside the bounding box where the Max Longitude is -73.699215, Min Longitude is -74.257159,  Max Latitude is 40.915568 and Min latitude is 40.495992
 ### 2- Ouside the bounding box where the Max Longitude is  -72.699215, Min longitude is -73.699215, Max Latitude is 41.915568 and Min Latitude is 40.915568